makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

-## Current issues - can you help?

-Database is wiped when the server is closed and rebooted.

 ## Setup

 All you need to do is create a database 'chitter' (and 'chitter_test' if you want to run the tests).
 DataMapper will take care of the rest (creating tables etc).